Setebos12/Camera_input_chess/README.md

 Interface for capturing chess moves using trained classes: program utilizes a trained model to identify chess moves.

-Online gameplay: It transmits recognized moves to a Lichess account.
+Online gameplay: It transmits recognized moves to a Lichess game.

 # Requirements